Lim Yo-hwan: StarCraft II (2010–2012)

 Lim's contract with SK Telecom T1 expired on August 31, 2010.
 He made an announcement on October 9, 2010, stating his decision to switch to playing StarCraft II professionally.

+In October 2010, at BlizzCon, Lim and Kim "FruitDealer" Won-gi played in a highly anticipated StarCraft II exhibition match.
+Kim defeated Lim 2-0.
+In the depiction of this scene in the documentary BoxeR's Wings, after the loss, he was approached onstage by a Korean-American who "proclaims that Lim Yo-hwan is her idol, and that he makes her proud to be a Korean."

 He planned to begin his professional career in StarCraft II by participating in the Global StarCraft II League (GSL) open tournament.
 During the GSL open tournament, Lim managed to reach the quarterfinals of the main event.
 In that stage, he faced Lee "NaDa" Yoon-yeol, who was regarded as one of the greatest players of all time and someone Lim had never defeated in a major event.
 The match between them, which marked Lim's first televised match in years, attracted millions of viewers and briefly crashed the internet in Korea due to its high viewership.
 Lim emerged victorious in this match.
 Subsequently, he faced Lim "NesTea" Jae-duk in the semifinals but was unable to secure a win, finishing the event in the top four.
 After experiencing difficulties playing without a team, Lim announced on November 9, 2010, that he would be forming a new StarCraft II team called SlayerS.